b055/cards/README.md

-The server can be reached at `http://localhost:8080` == APIs ==
+The server can be reached at `http://localhost:8080`
+## APIs
-=== Create a new Deck ===
+### Create a new Deck

 POST   /api/v1/decks

 It would return a given deck by its UUID.
 If the deck was not passed over or is invalid it should return an error.
 This method will "open the deck", meaning that it will list all cards by the order it was created.

-Params
+#### Params
+shuffled
-shuffled: true/false boolean that determines if the created deck should be shuffled or not
+: true/false or 1/0 boolean that determines if the created deck should be shuffled or not.

+cards
-cards: comma-separated codes to create a custom deck
+: comma-separated codes to create a custom deck

 Example request:
 `